-If your company is already compliant with the EU's General Data Protection Regulation (GDPR) you should have less work to do since some the CCPA's rules mirror those found in the GDPR.
+If your company is already compliant with the EU's General Data Protection Regulation (GDPR) you should have less work to do since some the CCPA/CPRA's rules often mirror those found in the GDPR.

 However, there are still several important updates you will need to make.

 - Answer a few questions about your business:

 - Enter the country and click on the "Next Step" button: